macamiri/grocery/README.md

 # Grocery Business R Dashboard

 An R Shiny App to visualize and analyze grocery data as well as to act as a hub for automated report and invoice generation.
+See below for a short description of the tabs included in this dashboard.

 ## Demo
-A demo version of the app is available here:
+A demo version of the app is available here: [R Shiny Dashboard Demo](http://moamiristat.shinyapps.io/grocery)

-**website link**

 ## Data Source